Extension Points

 truncate_table() |

 Clears table data before initial sync.
-Called unconditionally, even if the table does not exist |
+Receives the current replicated schema for the table |

 write_table_rows() |

 Writes rows during initial table copy.
-May receive an empty vector for tables with no data |
+Receives the current replicated schema and may get an empty vector for tables with no data |

 write_events() |